 - modulation of water and energy fluxes between the land and atmosphere by seasonally frozen ground and permafrost

-The main issues linked to the shrinking cryosphere due to present Global Warming are related to sea-level rise, mountain hazards, and permafrost thawing, particularly in polar regions.
+The main issues linked to the shrinking cryosphere due to Global Warming are sea-level rise, mountain hazards, and permafrost thawing, particularly in polar regions.
 Moreover, on a regional scale, many glaciers and ice caps play a crucial role in freshwater availability.

-Change in ice-albedo due to dust, fine debris, black carbon has a strong effect in alpine glaciers varying the ratio between reflected and absorbed solar radiation.
+Changes in ice-albedo due to dust, fine debris, and black carbon strongly affect alpine glaciers, varying the ratio between reflected and absorbed solar radiation.
 Glacier of Vedretta Piana – Eberferner.
 Photo by Renato R. Colucci

-The projected responses of the cryosphere to current and past human-induced greenhouse gas emissions and ongoing global warming include climate feedbacks, changes over decades to millennia that cannot be avoided, thresholds of abrupt change, and irreversibility.
-Moreover, human communities in close connection with coastal environments, small islands, polar areas, and high mountains are particularly exposed to cryosphere change.
+The projected responses of the cryosphere to current and past human-induced greenhouse gas emissions and ongoing global warming include climate feedback, changes over decades to millennia that cannot be avoided, thresholds of abrupt change, and irreversibility.
+Moreover, human communities close to coastal environments, small islands, polar areas, and high mountains are particularly exposed to cryosphere change.

 Many of these aspects will be discussed in this Cryosphere section.

-Below are three examples of Arctic, Antarctic, and Alpine cryosphere.
-We will treat all these aspects separately and in detail when talking about glaciers, ice sheets, and ice shelves.
-More, all the aspects of water in its frozen state will be discussed, starting from ice crystals in the highest tropospheric clouds to the ‘hidden’ ice in the ground in form of permafrost deposits as well as ice in caves.
-Last but not least, we’ll be talking about the different forms of the cryosphere in the solar system.
+Below are three examples of the Arctic, Antarctic, and Alpine cryosphere.
+We will treat all these aspects separately and in detail when discussing glaciers, ice sheets, and ice shelves.
+Moreover, all the aspects of water in its frozen state will be discussed, starting from ice crystals in the highest tropospheric clouds to the ‘hidden’ ice in the ground in the form of permafrost deposits and ice in caves.
+Last, we’ll discuss the solar system’s different forms of the cryosphere.

 Esmarkbreen glacier terminus in the Oscar II Land seen over the disintegrating sea ice surface of Isfjorden.
 April 2011, Svalbard (northern Norway).
 Photo by Renato R. Colucci